-Senator asks for ethics probe into his own stock sales
+Senator asks for ethics review of his stock sales

 “The message I shared with my constituents is the one public health officials urged all of us to heed as coronavirus spread increased,” Burr wrote.
 “Be prepared.”

+Burr’s North Carolina colleague, Republican Sen. Thom Tillis, tweeted Friday that Burr “owes North Carolinians an explanation” and that his referral to the ethics panel is appropriate.
+Tillis is up for re-election this year.

+Senate Majority Leader Mitch McConnell did not answer questions about Burr’s stock sales when asked in the Capitol on Thursday.

-The North Carolina senator was not the only lawmaker to sell off stocks just before the steep decline due to the global pandemic.
+Burr was not the only lawmaker to sell off stocks just before the steep decline spurred by he global pandemic.
 Georgia Sen. Kelly Loeffler, a new senator who is up for reelection this year, sold off hundreds of thousands of dollars worth of stock in late January, as senators began to get briefings on the virus, also according to Senate records.

-In the weeks that followed, Loeffler urged her constituents to have faith in the Trump administration’s efforts to prepare the nation.
+In the weeks that followed, Loeffler urged constituents to have faith in the Trump administration’s efforts to prepare the nation.
+She also sits on the Senate HELP panel.

 “@realDonaldTrump & his administration are doing a great job working to keep Americans healthy & safe,” Loeffler tweeted Feb.
 27.